dfernandeza/danifdz/src/pages/posts/15-02-2020-test/index.md

 fse.outputFile(dir, dts).catch(console.error);
 ```

 Cool, that was great but there is still one big problem 😓, this will only work for CommonJS modules.
-The good news is that we can work around this limitation by using [Babel](https://babeljs.io/) a ESModule friendly version would look as follows.
+We can work around this limitation by using [Babel](https://babeljs.io/) a ESModule friendly version would look as follows.

 ```bash
 npm install @babel/core @babel/preset-env